etc1290/Stembase/log.md

 ---
+	## 2022.01.09		version 0.0.9
+	-- Config function implementation

+	### Added
+	1. Finishe Stemconfig.json environment variable import function -- finished
+	2. Add Height and Width in to Stemconfig for further window size customization -- finished
+	### Changed
+	1. Move FileTree.js to static/js and remove src folder for consistency -- finished
+	2. Setting.js and Setting.json are removed because they are no longer needed -- finished
+	3. Change width and height in main.js into enviroment -- finished
+---
 	## 2022.01.06		version 0.0.81
 	- Database implementation
+	- FileTree Function

 	### Added
 	1. Build a json-based database(Stemconfig.json) to store enviroment variable.
 		-- finished
 	2. Add Testing channel 'test' in Testing function for further developing -- finished
+	3. File Tree Function implement
+		-- finished
 	### Changed
 	1. Move all data in Setting.js to Stemconfig.json
 		-- finished